 Since it's possible the overload happens before ADC, simply adjusting according to the sampling level might not be enough to be a prevention.
 Moreover, ALC is not capable of eliminating this kind of overload unless a radiodetector is attached after preselector.
 As a compensation, KC908 allows user to manually specify gain and attenuation and those unspecified parameters will still be adjusted automatically.
-In harsh electromagnetic environment, it's advised to specify a attenuation of 10dB of higher, do not use the 40dB RF gain(AMP), and leave other settings at auto.
+In harsh electromagnetic environment, it's advised to specify a attenuation of 10dB or higher, and leave other settings at auto.
 Yet manual adjustment is not practical if the signal changes, at this time the function gain limit becomes useful.